-A: The vote of a plurality of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class III Trustees.
+A: The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class I Trustees.
+A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares "withheld" from or voted "against" that Trustee.
+A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Corporate Governance Committee.
 For the purposes of the election of trustees, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.